gather-social/debittab-docs/README.md

 <!--
     TODO:
     - add a user/bearer page explaining "What do I do with this thing"
-    - write some kind of homepage (this page)
     - consider adding a top banner section thing
 -->